 - Bring special toys, books, and comfortable clothing for your child.

 Your child will need to avoid eating for a period of time before surgery.

 - For children younger than one year, it is often recommended that they do not eat after midnight the night before the surgery.

-- Clear liquids (eg, breast milk, water, clear juices) may be allowed up to two hours before the procedure.
+- Clear liquids, such as breast milk, water, and clear juices, may be allowed up to two hours before the procedure.